-Destination Safe celebrates 10 years in KC region
+Destination Safe celebrates 10 years in Kansas City region

-Destination Safe released its regional safety blueprint.
+Currently, Destination Safe is guided by its regional safety blueprint.
 Toward Zero Deaths

 takes a close look at 15 focus areas that are the root of many serious injuries and fatalities on our area roadways.
 The Coalition has developed a plan to help decrease these incidents on our roads.

 Toward Zero Deaths, 2013–2017: Kansas City Regional Transportation Safety Blueprint.

 2013 Pedestrian Crash Analysis

 Even as auto crashes in the region continue to decline, pedestrian crashes are an area of increasing concern in the Kansas City region and nation-wide.